Top 20 Things To Know When You Are Pregnant For The First Time

 1. Signs that you are pregnant:

 Once you miss your period, you may have some symptoms such as nausea, mild back pain, mood swings, tender or swollen breasts, morning sickness, and cravings for some particular food (1).
 Many times, false symptoms lead to confusion.
-Understand that there are some solid signs which indicate that you are pregnant.
+Understand that some solid signs indicate that you are pregnant.
 One way to confirm your pregnancy is to conduct a home-based urine test using the kits available in the market.
 You could also get a pregnancy test done by a doctor.

 Being sure that you are pregnant is vital.
 If the home pregnancy tests show vague results, you should go to the ob-gyn to confirm your pregnancy.